google/open-location-code/dart/README.md

 ## Formatting

-Code must be formatted using `dartfmt`:
+Code **must** be formatted using `dartfmt`:

 ```
 dartfmt --fix --overwrite lib/* lib/src/* test/*
 ```

-The TravisCI test will check, and will fail the tests if any files need formatting.
+The TravisCI test will fail if any files need formatting.

 ## Testing